People’s History of Chattanooga Tour with

 - Treasurer: Sally Richardson

-Mission Coordinators
+Mission Coordinators:

-- Social Action Coordinator: Caroline Archer
+- Social Action: Caroline Archer